psychbruce/bruceR/README.md

 **Tips:**

 1. Please **restart (close and reopen) RStudio** before installation!
-2. It would be better to update R to its [latest version](https://www.r-project.org/).
+2. If you see a dialog asking *"Do you want to install from sources the package which needs compilation"*, it would be better to **choose "No"** (to save your time).
-3. It would be better to download and install [Rtools.exe](http://cran.r-project.org/bin/windows/Rtools/) on Windows system.
+3. If you fail to install, please read carefully the warning messages and find out the key R package(s) causing the failure, **manually uninstall and reinstall these R package(s)**, and then retry the main installation.
-4. If you see a dialog asking "Do you want to install from sources the package which needs compilation", it would be better to **choose "No"** (to save your time).
+4. It would be better to update R to its [latest version](https://www.r-project.org/) (v4.0+).
-5. If you fail to install, please read carefully the warning messages and find out the key R package(s) causing the failure, **manually uninstall and reinstall these R packages**, and then retry the main installation.
+5. It would be better to download and install [Rtools.exe](http://cran.r-project.org/bin/windows/Rtools/) on Windows system.

 ### Citation